ttscoff/hookapp/README.md

-# hook CLI
+# Hookmark CLI

-CLI interface for Hook.app (macOS)
+CLI interface for Hookmark (macOS)

 > Hook.app is a productivity tool for macOS <https://hookproductivity.com/>.

-This gem includes a `hook` binary that allows interaction with the features of Hook.app.
+This gem includes a `hook` binary that allows interaction with the features of Hookmark.app.

 *v2.1.0*